 Christopher McHardy is a partner in McCarthy Tétrault’s Labour and Employment Group.
 He advises clients on a broad range of issues relating to immigration law.
 Christopher assists organizations and individuals with immigration matters and applications, particularly business visits, temporary resident permits, work permits, Provincial Nominee Program applications and permanent resident applications.

-Julie Resetarits is a senior counsel with a practice, focusing exclusively on immigration law.
+Julie Resetarits is a Partner with a practice, focusing exclusively on immigration law.
 Julie has gained over 20 years of experience in the field of professional mobility, work permits and global immigration.
 She advises primarily SMEs and multinational companies, based in Canada and internationally.
 Julie is also a strategic adviser to enterprises on all matters pertaining to immigration during mergers and acquisitions or any other major transaction.
 She also counsels individuals and their families through various stages of their establishment in Canada, either on a temporary or a permanent basis.

 Starting her career as a customs officer, before completing her law studies, Mélanie Houle has a wide-range of experiences in various aspects of immigration law, particularly international mobility of workers and business people.
 She provides individuals, Canadian companies, and multinational corporations with a wide range of legal advice, in particular regarding strategic international mobility issues related to corporate restructurings, mergers and acquisitions and solving labour shortages.
 Melanie assists clients through the process of obtaining visas, work permits, permanent residency and labour market impact assessments, as well as in the event of inadmissibility.

-Heather Michelin is a counsel in our Immigration Group in Montreal.
+Heather Michelin is a senior counsel in our Immigration Group in Montreal.
 Her practice focuses exclusively on immigration law, pertaining primarily to U.S. immigration matters including U.S. cross-border travel, non-immigrant visas, immigrant visas, citizenship and naturalization, U.S. waivers, employment based immigration, family based immigration, compliance with immigration laws, and consular processing.

 Julie Flambert is an immigration paraprofessional in the Labour and Employment Law Group in Montréal.
 Julie assists clients in the drafting and filing of temporary and permanent immigration to Canada applications, as well as citizenship applications.
 She also ensures file tracking with government authorities.
 Julie meets regularly with clients to assess their candidacy for immigration to Canada, especially in Québec.
 Using her litigation experience, she assists our lawyers in the preparation of cases before the Immigration Appeal Division and the Federal Court.